Death Capital in the Public Service

 • Spouse not separated from body, nor divorced from agent or partner of Civil partnerships: titleContent not dissolved before the death of the agent and concluded more than 2 years before the death of the agent

-• Children of the staff member who are, at the date of death, under 21 years of age or infirm and not taxable for income tax purposes
+• Children of the agent who are infirm and not taxable for income tax

-• Children taken into the home of the agent, aged, at the date of death, under 21 years of age or infirm, not taxable for income tax and dependent on the agent at the time of death
+• Children taken into care at the home of the agent, aged, at the date of death, under 21 years of age or infirm, not taxable for income tax and dependent on the agent at the time of death

 • Ascendants of the agent in his or her charge at the time of death in the absence of spouses, partners of Civil partnerships and children.